TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Bootstrapping.rst

 -  :php:`SystemEnvironmentBuilder::defineTypo3RequestTypes()` defines the different
-   constants for determining if the current request is a frontend, backend, cli, ajax or Install Tool request.
+   constants for determining if the current request is a frontend, backend, cli, Ajax or Install Tool request.

 -  :php:`SystemEnvironmentBuilder::defineBaseConstants()` defines
    constants containing values such as the current version number,